anasnasuhaaa/anasnasuhaaa/README.md

-# 👋 Hi Everyone, I'm Anas Nasuha
+# Hi Everyone, I'm Anas Nasuha 👋
-### I'm s Student at SMKN 1 Kandanghaur Indramayu
+### I'm a Student at SMKN 1 Kandanghaur Indramayu
+### "This is my journey on GitHub."

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...